CARTAvis/carta-archived/README.md

 **CentOS 7:**

-The `buildcasa.sh` will use `yum` to install specific version of gcc, g++ compilers (4.9.2) and gfortran from casa yum repo.
+The `buildcasa.sh` will use `yum` to install specific version of gcc, g++ compilers (4.9.2) and GFortran from casa yum repo.
 But of course you can use any installed build tools.
 Just specify the path of them into cmake flag of building casa part in `buildcasa.sh`.

 cd `your-carta-work`, execute
 `sudo ./CARTAvis/carta/scripts/buildcasa.sh`, which does the following things